Welcome to Northeastern University—San Francisco Bay Area!

 We realize many new students are eager to come to the campus before orientation begins.
-In order to ensure that we have people available to show you around and answer your questions, we request visitors join us during our “Welcome Center” hours.
+In order to ensure that we have people available to show you around and answer your questions, we request visitors email us at email@example.com to schedule a visit.

-The Silicon Valley campus open hours can be found here.
+The Silicon Valley campus operating hours can be found here.